The best Bond themes that never were

 Could’ve been used in: Tomorrow Never Dies, obviously

 This song was actually considered for the 1997 movie before the song by Sheryl Crow was chosen.
-Swan Lee, a now-disbanded group from Denmark, released this song on their 2001 album Enter and later licensed it for use in the 2006 video game Hitman Blood Money, developed by Danish developer studio IO Interactive.
+Swan Lee, a now-disbanded group from Denmark, released this song on their 2001 album Enter and later licensed it for use in the 2006 video game Hitman Blood Money.

 Swan Lee – “Stay Tonight” (2001)

-Could’ve been used in: that movie in which one of Bond’s ladies gets killed
+Could’ve been used in: any movie in which one of Bond’s lady-friends gets killed

 This song is also on the Enter album.
 It’s my favorite Swan Lee song.